LISTEN TO AUDIO OF THIS CONTENT

-Whether you call it K2, Spice, fake weed, Moon Rocks or Yucatan Fire, synthetic marijuana produces side effects that exert a more serious and immediate danger to your health than the long-term effects of heroin, cocaine and methamphetamine use.
+Synthetic marijuana produces side effects that exert a more serious and immediate danger to your health.

 - Uncontrollable agitation and anxiety